ZupIT/beagle-docs/content/en/api/actions/navigate/popstack.md

 ## What is it?

-The ``PopStack`` is an navigation action that removes the stack of screens where the currently screen is displayed on.
+The ``PopStack`` is a navigation action that removes the stack of screens where the current screen is displayed on.

 The ``PopStack`` structure is: